BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-CHECK-DEPTH.md

-## Steps to check test case depth for a file
+## View test case depth for a file

 **Use --filename sample.sh to see what type of test cases are for sample.sh**